Same-sex marriage in New Jersey: Developments after legalization

-In December 2021, the New Jersey Legislature passed legislation to codify same-sex marriage in state statues.
+In December 2021, the New Jersey Legislature passed legislation to codify same-sex marriage into state statues.

 The bill was passed 35–4 in the Senate, and 53–10 in the Assembly.
 It was signed into law by Governor Phil Murphy on January 10, 2022.
 New Jersey statutes were amended to read:

-In July 2022, Garden State Equality, the Hudson Pride Connections Center and Latino Action Network reported that the municipal websites of Estell Manor, Fairview, Hanover Township, Linden, New Hanover Township, and South Toms River still contained language stating that only opposite-sex couples may apply for marriage licenses.
+In July 2022, Garden State Equality, the Hudson Pride Connections Center and the Latino Action Network reported that the municipal websites of Estell Manor, Fairview, Hanover Township, Linden, New Hanover Township, and South Toms River contained language stating that only opposite-sex couples may apply for marriage licenses.
 Attorney General Matt Platkin announced in October 2022 that the Division on Civil Rights had launched an enforcement initiative to ensure that municipal governments not discriminate against same-sex couples in their webpages on vital records and marriage application instructions.
 Platkin said, "Marriage equality is the law here in New Jersey.
 But when municipalities use language indicating that individuals cannot obtain a marriage license based on their sexual orientation or gender identity, they violate that basic promise."
-Most of these municipalities modified their webpages following the publication of the report.
+The municipalities modified their webpages following the publication of the report.